 High-quality bicycle parking is an important amenity for residents and employees of newly constructed buildings to support usage of the District's multi-modal transportation network and reduce single occupancy vehicles.
-In addition to exceeding all requirements for long- and short-term bicycle parking and shower/locker facilities (DCMR 11, Chapter 800 and DCMR 18, Chapter 1214), the buildings must design long-term storage rooms so that at least 50% of spaces are located horizontally on the floor, 10% are served by electrical outlets for e-bikes and scooters, 5% are designed for larger tandem/cargo bikes (10 x 3 feet), and a fixit repair station is included in each of the storage rooms.
+In addition to exceeding all requirements for long- and short-term bicycle parking and shower/locker facilities (11-C DCMR 800 and 18 DCMR 1214), the buildings must be designed with long-term storage rooms so that at least 50% of spaces are located horizontally on the floor, 10% are served by electrical outlets for e-bikes and scooters, 5% are designed for larger tandem/cargo bikes (10 x 3 feet), and a fixit repair station is included in each of the storage rooms.
 Further design guidance for bicycle parking can be found in Appendix F of the 2022 DDOT CTR Guidelines and in the 2018 DDOT Bike Parking Guide.